Xudong-Huang/may/README.md

 > but it's **safe** if your code is not sensitive about the previous state of TLS.
 Or there is no coroutines scheduling between **set** TLS and **use** TLS.

 * Don't run CPU bound tasks for long time, but it's ok if you don't care about fairness;
 * Don't exceed the coroutine stack.
-It will trigger undefined behavior.
+There is a guard page for each coroutine stack.
+When stack overflow occurs, it will trigger segment fault error.

 **Note:**
 > The first three rules are common when using cooperative asynchronous libraries in Rust.
 Even using a futures-based system also have these limitations.
 So what you should really focus on is a coroutine's stack size, make sure it's big enough for your applications.